All posts by Glen Jackman

 Beeke’s view is rooted in the Puritan concept of the “Family of God.”
 He looks at 1 Timothy 5:1-2, which instructs men to treat “older women as mothers” and “younger women as sisters, with all purity.”

-• The View on Friendship: For Beeke, a man and woman can be friends, but that friendship must be strictly “Fraternal” (sibling-like).
+• The View on Friendship: For Beeke, a man and woman can be biblical church friends, but that friendship must be strictly “Fraternal” (sibling-like).
 The theological value is Purity.
-By recategorizing a female friend as a “Sister in Christ,” it removes her from the categories of “potential mate” or “object of desire” and places her under the family’s protection.
+By recategorizing a female friend as a “Sister in Christ,” it removes her from the categories of “potential mate” or “object of desire” and places her under the church family’s protection.
 The downside is that the potential for carnal lust remains.
-The old adage is: “It’s just a platonic relationship,” yet friendships providing support, trust, and companionship often lead to a romantic relationship, which has been the downfall of many pastors. (see 1 Peter 5:8-9: Be sober-minded and alert.
+The old adage is: “It’s just a platonic relationship,” yet friendships providing support, trust, and companionship often lead to a romantic relationship, which has been the downfall of many pastors.
+See 1 Peter 5:8-9: Be sober-minded and alert.
 Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour.
 Resist him, standing firm in your faith and in the knowledge that your brothers throughout the world are undergoing the same kinds of suffering.

 3. General Reformed View: The “Billy Graham Rule” (The Hedge)